-A. Document toolbar B. Application bar C. Document window D. Workspace switcher E. Panel groups F. Files panel G. Property Inspector H. Tag selector I. Live View J. Toolbar
+A. Application bar B. Document toolbar C. Document window D. Workspace switcher E. Panels F. Code View G. Status bar H. Tag selector I. Live View J. Toolbar

 The Application bar

-Across the top of the application window contains a workspace switcher, menus (Windows only), and other application controls.
+Is across the top of the application window and contains a workspace switcher, menus (Windows only), and other application controls.

 The Document toolbar

-Contains buttons that provide options for different views of the Document window (such as Design view and Code view), various viewing options, and some common operations such as previewing in a browser.
+Contains buttons that provide options for different views of the Document window (such as Design view, Live view, and Code view).

 The Standard toolbar

-To display the Standard toolbar, select View > Toolbars > Standard.
-The toolbar contains buttons for common operations from the File and Edit menus: New, Open, Browse in Bridge, Save, Save All, Print Code, Cut, Copy, Paste, Undo, and Redo.
+To display the Standard toolbar, select Window > Toolbars > Standard.
+The toolbar contains buttons for common operations from the File and Edit menus: New, Open, Save, Save All, Print Code, Cut, Copy, Paste, Undo, and Redo.

 The Property inspector